Helmut Oberlander

 Helmut Oberlander (15 February 1924 – 20 September 2021) was a naturalized Canadian citizen who was a member of the Einsatzgruppen death squads of Nazi Germany in the occupied Soviet Union during World War II.
 Oberlander was on the Simon Wiesenthal Center's list of most wanted Nazi war criminals.
 Beginning in 1994, the Government of Canada made several attempts to revoke Oberlander's citizenship on the basis of his misrepresenting his involvement with Nazi war crimes.

-In 2017, after the fourth attempt by the government to strip him of his citizenship, he lost his appeal, as the Federal Court of Canada found this revocation "reasonable", and in 2019 the Federal Court of Appeal unanimously dismissed his motion to have his case re-opened.
+In 2017, after the fourth attempt by the government to strip him of his citizenship, he lost his appeal, as the Federal Court found this revocation "reasonable", and in 2019 the Federal Court of Appeal unanimously dismissed his motion to have his case re-opened.
 On 5 December 2019, the Supreme Court of Canada declined to hear Oberlander's appeal, clearing the way for his deportation.
 In early 2020, however, Oberlander was still in Canada and had filed a new appeal against his planned deportation.
 He later lost his appeal, which had him face a deportation hearing.
 On or about 19 March 2021, the lawyer representing Oberlander filed a motion for a permanent stay of proceedings against his client.
 The motion was denied by judge Denis Gascon who ruled that a permanent stay of immigration proceedings would be "premature" and called for an administrative review by the Immigration Department of the Immigration and Refugee Board of Canada.

 Early life

-Oberlander was born on 15 February, 1924 in Halbstadt, or Molochna Colony, a Russian Mennonite settlement in what is now Zaporizhzhia Oblast in Ukraine, in 1924.
+Oberlander was born on 15 February 1924 in Halbstadt, or Molochna Colony, a Russian Mennonite settlement in what is now Zaporizhzhia Oblast in Ukraine, in 1924.

 Wartime

-As an ethnic German born and living in Ukraine (at the time part of the Soviet Union) during World War II, he was conscripted at the age of 17 and served as an interpreter for the Sonderkommando 10a (Sk 10a) which was part of Einsatzgruppe D when it entered Soviet Ukraine in 1941.
+As an ethnic German born and living in Ukraine (at the time part of the Soviet Union) during World War II, he was conscripted at the age of 17 and served as an interpreter for the SS-Sonderkommando 10a (Sk 10a) which was part of Einsatzgruppe D when it entered Soviet Ukraine in 1941.
 He was also a member of the Sicherheitsdienst and Sicherheitspolizei — the counter-intelligence and security police of the SS.
 He said his duties were limited to listening to and translating Russian radio transmissions, acting as an interpreter during interactions between the military and the local population, and guarding of military supplies, although the testimony of other Sk 10a members contradicted this.

 The Federal Court of Canada, in Oberlander v.
 Canada (Attorney General), determined that Oberlander was part of the Sk 10a (which was part of Einsatzgruppe D) during World War II.
 The Federal Court of Canada characterized the group (Einsatzguppe D) as one of several death squads, responsible for killing more than two million people, most of whom were civilians and largely Jewish.
 According to the ruling, from 1941 to 1943 Oberlander served with Sk 10a as an interpreter and an auxiliary.
 In addition to interpreting, he was tasked with finding and protecting food and polishing boots.
 He lived, ate, travelled and worked full-time with the Sk 10a.
 From 1943 to 1944, he served as an infantryman in the German army.